-If you find yourself in a situation where you have to decline an offer made by a car dealership, follow-up with the dealership on the last day of the month.
-The sales team at a car dealership usually feel the most pressure to make goals at the end of the month.
-Calling them to remind them of your offer on the last day of the month might entice them to accept your deal, especially if they are struggling hit a monthly target.
+If you and your dealer cannot agree on a price, follow up with the dealership on the last day of the month.
+The sales team at a car dealership usually feels the most pressure to make goals at the end of the month.
+Calling them to remind them of your offer at this time might entice them to accept your deal, especially if they are struggling to hit their monthly targets.

 Your online application takes only 2 minutes to complete and we only ask for information we actually need.